canadaprogrammer/nextjs-intro/README.md

       }
       ```

 - Put resources on `/public`.
-You can use it by absolute path.
+You can use it as a root directory

 ## Route